QuaternionX/artoolkit-docs/4_Android/android_camera_calibration_service.md

+---
+uri: camera-calibration-service
+meta_title: Camera Calibration Service
+menu_title: Camera Calibration Service
+description: Every device uses a different camera, and each of these cameras have variables which effect the ability of ARToolKit (and all computer vision) to work properly.
+---

 #Camera Calibration Service
 Every device uses a different camera, and each of these cameras have variables which effect the ability of ARToolKit (and all computer vision) to work properly.
 The camera calibration service is a cloud-and-crowd-based solution to generating and retreiving these camera-specific variables.